ippontech/blog-usa/posts/using-streamlit-chatgpt-and-snowflake-to-easily-bring-insights-to-end-users.md

       description: Customer's phone number
 ```

 I've included only a single table here and put this file, called `table_config.yaml` in a directory called `gpt_sql/config`.
-Now to provide this context to ChatGPT.
-All you need to do is read the YAML file in Python and change your message to include the yaml file.
+Now to provide this context to ChatGPT, all you need to do is read the YAML file in Python and change your message to include the yaml file.
 We can go ahead and do this in Python after where we setup our Snowflake connection.

 ```python
 with open("gpt_sql/config/table_config.yml", "r") as file: